abulimov/abulimov.github.io/content/post/2021-12-02-unix-socket-snoop.md

-I find this tool extremely useful, and recently [contributed to it](https://github.com/mechpen/sockdump/pull/8) support for DGRAM sockets and dumping data in escaped hex string format, which can be then used directly in Go or Python as for example an input for unittests.
+I find this tool extremely useful, and recently [contributed to it](https://github.com/mechpen/sockdump/pull/8) support for DGRAM sockets and dumping data in escaped hex string format, which can be then used directly in Go or Python as for example an input for unit tests.

 Here is how it looks like for `pmc` talking to `ptp4l` (both are part of [linuxptp](http://linuxptp.sourceforge.net) project):